EvictionLab/eviction-lab-website/content/updates/research/ets-report-2022/index.md

 contentcat: research
 featured: true
 in_index: true
-title: 'Preliminary Analysis: Eviction Filing Patterns in 2022'
+title: "Preliminary Analysis: Eviction Filing Patterns in 2022"
 date: 2023-03-09T20:04:56.565Z
 postauthorname: Camila Vallejo, Jacob Haas, and Peter Hepburn
 postauthortitle: The Eviction Lab
+listSummary: Over the last three years, eviction filing rates across the United States fell below levels that were normal prior to the COVID-19 pandemic.
+But evidence from 2022 shows that this exceptional period has come to an end.
+twImage: ets-report-social.png
 authorpic: /images/bios/elab_thumb_sm.jpg
+description: Over the last three years, eviction filing rates across the United States fell below levels that were normal prior to the COVID-19 pandemic.
+But evidence from 2022 shows that this exceptional period has come to an end.
 fbImage: ets-report-social.png
-twImage: ets-report-social.png
-description: 'Over the last three years, eviction filing rates across the United States fell below levels that were normal prior to the COVID-19 pandemic.
-But evidence from 2022 shows that this exceptional period has come to an end.'
-listSummary: 'Over the last three years, eviction filing rates across the United States fell below levels that were normal prior to the COVID-19 pandemic.
-But evidence from 2022 shows that this exceptional period has come to an end.'
-scripts:
-  - charts
-  - mapbox
 ---
 <style>
 .tab-content.tab-content--aftercdc {
   position: relative;